Roller Derby Certification Program for Officials

 You can see our Frequently Asked Questions list here (check back, as new questions may be added in the future).

-The cost charged by the online learning system for access to coursework and tests, which is required for all levels and Legacy certification, is $30 US (payable in the WFTDA Learning Management System via PayPal).
+The cost charged by the online learning system for access to advanced coursework and all tests, which is required for all levels and Legacy certification, is $30 US (payable in the WFTDA Certification and Online Learning site via PayPal).
 This fee is necessary to cover the cost of the online learning program and includes:

-- Online learning subscription for all courses for the certification level, for the duration of one’s certification level;
+- Access to all courses for the certification level and the appropriate online tests, for the duration of 2 years

 Other benefits and courses may be added to the subscription in the future.